ci-lab-cz/streamd/README.md

   --cpt FILENAME        cpt file from previous simulation --xtc FILENAME        xtc file from previous simulation --wdir_to_continue DIRNAME [DIRNAME ...]
-                        directories for the previous simulations.
+                        single or multiple directories for the previous simulations.
 Use to extend or continue the simulation. ' Should consist of: tpr, cpt, xtc files
   --deffnm preffix for md files
                         preffix for the previous md files.
 Use to extend or continue the simulation.
 Only if wdir_to_continue is used.
 Use if each --tpr, --cpt, --xtc arguments are not set up.
-Files deffnm.tpr, deffnm.cpt, deffnm.xtc will be used from wdir_to_continue
+Files deffnm.tpr, deffnm.cpt, deffnm.xtc will be used from wdir_to_continue --activate_gaussian module load Gaussian/09-d01
+                        string that load gaussian module if necessary --gaussian_exe g09 or /apps/all/Gaussian/09-d01/g09/g09
+                        path to gaussian executable or alias.
+Requred to run preparation of boron-containing compounds.

 ```

 ### **Examples**